 Although it’s likely that tiles will need to be removed, it is essential to chase out walls and lift floors to hide hot and cold plumbing and waste pipes if you want a high-quality, clutter-free finish.
 Where pipework can't be concealed in the walls, or ceilings, you can box it in.
-Some bathroom furniture, such as vanity units, will also cover pipes.
+Some bathroom furniture, will also cover pipes.

 2. Pick flexible bathroom pipework for small spaces

 Plastic fittings can be easier to retrofit because the flexible pipe can be threaded through joists and around corners, without needing joints.
 Adaptors from copper to plastic are available to extend existing systems.
 Plastic is also quicker to fit than copper, resulting in lower labour costs.

 4. Fit isolation valves to ease maintenance

 Valves can be inline, but the neatest solution is to have a single hot and cold manifold, with individual and master shut off valves located behind a removable panel for easy access.

 Ideally, all new bathrooms will be connected to a 100mm soil pipe, but where this is not possible, a flexible small-bore waste pipe and a pump with a macerator will allow a bathroom to be fitted in even the smallest or most awkward to reach of spaces.

 For a very large showerhead or a power shower, use a 50mm waste pipe rather than the standard 40mm size, to cope with the high flow rate.
 This should see off any previous issues with a slow draining shower.

 7. Avoid bad smells

 Where the run of waste pipe is more than 2m, the displaced waste water can pull air from nearby waste traps instead of from the vent pipe, siphoning the water seal, creating a gurgling sound and releasing drain smells.
-This can be avoided by fitting anti-siphon valves in the waste pipe, or anti-siphon traps fitted in the waste traps.
+This can be avoided by having anti-siphon valves or anti-siphon traps fitted in the waste traps.
 If you are at the design stage, you might also want to consider arranging sanitaryware to keep the waste pipe as short as possible.